Arista Networks Inc (ANET)'s Winning Formula: Financial Metrics

 - Growth rank: 10/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in financial strength, profitability, and growth, and decent ranks in GF value and momentum, GuruFocus assigned Arista Networks Inc the GF Score of 97 out of 100, which signals the highest outperformance potential.
+With high ranks in financial strength, profitability, and growth, but a slightly lower rank in GF Value and momentum, GuruFocus assigned Arista Networks Inc the GF Score of 92 out of 100, which signals the highest outperformance potential.

-Arista Networks Inc, with a market cap of $64.8 billion, is a networking equipment provider that primarily sells Ethernet switches and software to data centers.
+Arista Networks Inc, with a market cap of $66.81 billion, is a networking equipment provider that primarily sells Ethernet switches and software to data centers.
 Its marquee product is its extensible operating system, or EOS, that runs a single image across every single one of its devices.
 The firm operates as one reportable segment.
 It has steadily gained market share since its founding in 2004, with a focus on high-speed applications.
 Arista counts Microsoft and Meta Platforms as its largest customers and derives roughly three quarters of its sales from North America.
+The company's sales stand at $5.60 billion with an operating margin of 37.29%.

 Given Arista Networks Inc's strong financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential outperformance.
-This analysis suggests that Arista Networks Inc is a promising investment opportunity for those seeking robust growth and financial stability.
+Investors seeking to capitalize on this potential are encouraged to consider Arista Networks Inc in their portfolio.
 GuruFocus Premium members can find more companies with strong GF Scores using the following screener link: GF Score Screen

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.